Struct ahash::random_state::RandomState

 pub const fn with_seeds(k0: u64, k1: u64, k2: u64, k3: u64) -> RandomState

-Note: This method is robust against 0s being passed for one or more of the parameters or the same value being passed for more than one parameter.
+Note: If DOS resistance is desired one of these should be a decent quality random number.
+If 4 high quality random number are not cheaply available this method is robust against 0s being passed for one or more of the parameters or the same value being passed for more than one parameter.
+It is recommended to pass numbers in order from highest to lowest quality (if there is any difference).

 source